valeriansaliou/bandurria/README.md

 #### 3. Create a proxy rule on NGINX

-On your NGINX reverse proxy (or any other similar HTTP server), add the following location block:
+On your NGINX reverse proxy, add the following location block:

 ```nginx
 location /bandurria/ {